defencedog/orangepi3b_v2.1/Orangepi-3B rk3566-5.10.160-panfrost/README.md

 增加第342行：interrupt-names = "gpu", "mmu", "job";

 ```
-You can exit `menuconfig` only after saving.
+You can exit `menuconfig` only after saving the changes made in `nano`

 Build will now start & after it completes x3 `.deb` files will be located in `output/debs/`